Lucy Brocadelli: Death, veneration and beatification

-Suddenly everything changed.
-When her body was laid out for burial so many people wanted to pay their last respects that her funeral had to be delayed by three days.
-Her tomb in the convent church was opened four years later and her perfectly preserved body was transferred to a glass case.
+When Lucy died on November 15, 1544, many people were surprised to find that she had not died years earlier.
+When her body was laid out for burial, so many people wanted to pay their last respects that her funeral had to be delayed by three days.
+Her tomb in the convent church was opened four years later and her perfectly preserved body was transferred to a glass reliquary.

-When the French Revolutionary Army suppressed the convent in 1797, her body was transferred to the Cathedral of Ferrara, and again, on 26 May 1935, to the former Cathedral of Narni, as the diocese had been merged with another.
+When the French Revolutionary Army suppressed the convent in 1797, her body was transferred to the Cathedral of Ferrara, and again, on 26 May 1935, to the Cathedral of Narni, as the diocese had been merged with another.
 Lucy was beatified by Pope Clement XI on 1 March 1710.

 In popular culture

-Sister Lucia has a very important part in Prince of Foxes by Samuel Shellabarger, a historical novel which dramatizes her escape from Viterbo and which some consider Shellabarger's best.
+Lucy has a very important part in Prince of Foxes by Samuel Shellabarger, a historical novel which dramatizes her escape from Viterbo.

-She also was possibly a source of inspiration for The Chronicles of Narnia by C.S.
-Lewis, as Lucy, a girl that believes and can see many things that other people cannot see.
+She also was possibly a source of inspiration for Lucy Pevensie, one of the protagonists of The Chronicles of Narnia by C.S.
+Lewis.
+Lucy is the first character to discover the world of Narnia in an old wardrobe, and sticks to her story though her siblings at first disbelieve her.
 Walter Hooper, a biographer of Lewis, has referred to the possible connection.